George Lucas killed science fiction...

 Fueled by an array of non divergent influences, the The Silent explores science fiction as a visual abstraction, abandoning staid, accepted norms, to push into ideas that challenge.
 Juxtaposing narrative with visuals in a misaligned manner, The Silent aims to confront the audience’s own preconceptions, ones which have ultimately been formed by the increasing simplification of the genre over the past 100 years, by providing visual and written components the viewer can then assemble through their own interpretation.

 With methods spanning a range of media, from the basic need to stay connected with paper via hand drawn sketches and graphite illustration, through to a gamut of digital technologies – 3D modelling, digital sculpture and motion graphics, The Silent is executed as two individual, and distinct, components: 'Catalogue Entries' – traditional design explorations to develop components and themes that may then be used in 'Visions' – finished works, delivered in the form of experimental projects.
+This site also acts as a diary for the process, and I attempt to share thoughts and ideas of the how and why I am doing what I do.

 “For a span and some they inched their way deeper into the void; inhabiting, acquiring… plundering.
 With each forward step another layer peeled away, revealing a new marvel the universe had held close to its chest.
 And with each marvel, a doorway leading them deeper still.
 Then, in what seemed like an instant, they vanished.
 Left behind, monolithic foundations spread over the void, the remains of their construct with no indication as to how, or why… or even who.